What Are Anal Warts?

-Follow-up visits are necessary for some months after the last wart is observed to be certain that no more warts occur from viruses living in the cells of skin.
+Follow-up visits are necessary for some months after the last wart is observed to be sure that no more warts occur from viruses living in the cells of the skin.

-In some cases, warts may recur repeatedly after successful removal, since the virus that causes the warts often persists in a dormant state in body tissues.
+In some cases, warts may repeatedly recur after successful removal, since the virus that causes warts often persists in a dormant state in body tissues.
 Following are tips to avoid recurrence and reinfection: